I sometimes receive queries that represent real dilemmas for people who wish to protect bees - that includes me!

 It's not easy to respond to such emails, because on the one hand, I wish to see bees protected.
 On the other, some problems could become very serious for those affected.
 I judge each scenario on an individual basis.

 One such query involved termites and termite colonies.
 Not all countries have termite colonies, but where they are present, I understand they can cause very, very serious damage to a home.
 Yes, they are amazing creatures, and a colony is an amazing super-organism, but if I had to look after my family and our home, what would I do about a termite colony that decided to take up residence with us?
 What would you do?
 Think about it.

-The query was regarding the use of Termite killer - actually, the products listed are neonicotinoids, which are toxic for bees.
+The query was regarding the use of Termite killer - actually, the product being considered was a neonicotinoid, and neonicotinoids are toxic for bees.
 I have a whole page about this here.
 This particular lady had already tried a solution not using neonicotinoids.
 (Now, if you are aware of a solution that definitely works without pesticides, please, please get in touch).

 I include information about termites and the pesticide ingredient (neonicotinoids) on my website and it is indeed toxic for bees.
 However, the information is not intended to deter anyone from protecting their house.
 It is only there to draw attention to the claims Bayer CropScience make with regard to its capacity for killing a colony insect, and the similarity with bees.

 I decided this scenario was worth sharing with other readers, to provide a little clarity and guidance.
 Here it is:

 "I have termites next to my house!
 Previously, I had termites in the house.
 Last time I used the bait stations, but companies are recommending a perimeter liquid Termidor or Premise that is put into the ground in a trench.

 I am very concerned about the affect on honeybees, but can't have termites destroy my house!
 I wondered if shooting the liquid deep in the ground helps keep it from direct or indirect contact with bees.
 Suggestions?
 Thank you".